 Analytics – Analytics is the use of algorithms to extract desired information from recorded video and is a function of either the milestone video software or the camera itself.
 Motion Detection is the most common form of video analytics, which allows for the maximization of storage space by only recording when motion is detected in the scene.
 Some other examples of analytics are facial or object recognition, cross line detection, people count, heat mapping, point of sale integration, zone counting, dwell time, and masking.

 Video Storage – The most basic function of video recording is the storage of the video.
 Video can be stored locally, on the video server, a networked video server, on the camera itself, or in cloud storage.
 The VMS allows for the management of various locations and makes video retrieval seamless.
 Contact Taylored Systems today to discuss the potential for your commercial video surveillance system.

 Centralized Management – Some organizations have more than one site but desire a centralized video solution.
 The VMS allows for multiple locations to be viewed, managed and maintained from one site.
 Essentially, video systems deployed across many sites become one.

 Software Upgrades – Through upgrades, video management software allows for the future proofing of your investment.
 Several times a year, manufacturers release software upgrades that provide enhanced functionality, new features and updates.

 While the cameras and VMS provide the high quality image and ease of operation, there are many other components that are important to the optimization of your system.
-Because Taylored Systems has expertise in networking, structured cabling, and IT equipment, we can offer and support a turnkey solution.
+Because Taylored Systems has expertise in networking, structured cabling, and IT equipment, we can offer and support a turnkey solution, as well as suggest best practices.
 Contact us today to speak with a professional about your security and IT solution needs.